 Lebanese baked Eggplant: This spicy appetising dish contains eggplants, beef cut in small pieces, potatoes cut in cubes, tomatoes, salt, pepper, chopped walnuts, onions olive oil.

-Red Bean Stew: As a main dish is accompanied with rice and as a side dish with pitta bread.
+Red Bean Stew: As a main dish in the Lebanese Cuisine, is accompanied with rice and as a side dish with pitta bread.
 Red beans, onions, cilantro, garlic, cinnamon, coriander, cumin, tomato sauce, salt and pepper are the ingredients for this stew.

 Kebbe akras: Meat and bulgur mixture stuffed with cooked meat deep fried.

 Lahmajoun: Round thin piece of dough topped with lamb or beef minced meat, minced vegetables, onions, tomatoes, parsley, cayenne pepper, paprika, cumin, cinnamon.
 Baked and sprinkled with lemon.
 Very popular.

 Jawaneh: Chicken wings baked in the oven with olive oil and salt.
 A special sauce made with coriander, garlic, oil, lemon juice, black pepper is poured over the wings which are fried and tossed.

 Artichoke bi Lahme: Artichokes stuffed with meat and pine nuts.

 Fattet Bathinjan: Eggplants with yoghurt and minced meat.
 Small eggplants hollowed out and filled with a tasty mixture of pieces of meat, pine nuts, garlic, black pepper, salt, cinnamon.
 Cooked in tomato sauce.
 When cooked they are placed on a plate and small pieces of toasted pitta are put on top together with yoghurt mixed with garlic.